Teen Article Submission Terms & Information

 - A parent or guardian’s contact information must be provided.
 SLFCU will contact the teen directly only if a parent/guardian gives permission to do so.

 - Permission must be provided for SLFCU to make changes or edits to the article prior to publication.

 - By submitting an article for consideration, both the parent or guardian and the teen are providing permission to SLFCU to publish the article in print and electronic publications.

-- SLFCU will request a photo of the teen if their article is chosen for publication.
-If provided, both the parent or guardian and the teen are giving permission to SLFCU to use the teen’s name and photograph in connection with the published article.
+- If their article is chosen for publication, SLFCU may request a photo of the teen.
+By providing a photo, the parent or guardian and teen give SLFCU permission to use the teen's name and photograph in connection with the published article.

 SELECTION AND PAYMENT